Multi-agent Reinforcement Learning for Cooperative Lane Changing of Connected and Autonomous Vehicles in Mixed Traffic: Experiments and Discussion

 \item \textit{Multi-agent Proximal Policy Optimization (MAPPO)} \cite{Schulman}: This is a multi-agent version of Proximal Policy Optimization (PPO) \cite{schulman2017proximal}, which improves the trust region policy optimization (TRPO) \cite{schulman2015trust} by using a clipped surrogate objective and adaptive KL penalty coefficient.

-\item \textit{The Proposed MA2C}: This is our proposed method with the designed multi-objective reward function design, parameter sharing and local reward design schemes. \end{enumerate}
+\item \textit{The Proposed MA2C}: This is our proposed method with the designed multi-objective reward function design, parameter sharing, and local reward design schemes. \end{enumerate}

-Table~\ref{tab:Mean episode reward in different traffic flow scenario} shows the average return for the MARL algorithms during the evaluation.
+Table~\ref{tab:MeanEpisodeReward} shows the average return for the MARL algorithms during the evaluation.
 Obviously, the proposed MA2C algorithm shows the best performance under the density1 scenario than other MARL algorithms.
 It also shows promising results on the density2 and density3 scenarios and outperforms MAACKTR and MAPPO algorithms.
 Note that even though MADQN shows a better average reward than the MA2C algorithm, it shows larger reward deviations which may cause unstable training and safety issues.
+MADQN depends on the current state during calculation, and cannot draw specific control strategies, and is not suitable for complex control with large state gaps.
+Indeed, MA2C appears more robust performances, which shows a very clear increasing and plateauing tendency.
 Similarly, the evaluation curves during the training process are shown in Fig.~\ref{Comparison with Other Methods}.
 As expected, the proposed MA2C algorithm outperforms other benchmarks in terms of evaluation reward and reward standard deviations.